Persistence Is Fruitful v2 | Hand embroidery on 18th Century still life painting

 So Anthony’s piece really resonated with me as a perfect coalescence of two very powerful events.

-I contacted Anthony last month, and he very generously agreed to allow me to use his phrase on this artwork, which utilises a painting from The Rijksmuseum – ‘Stilleven met vruchten’ by Jan de Bruyn, 1700 – 1800.
+I contacted Anthony in April 2020, and he very generously agreed to allow me to use his phrase on this artwork, which utilises a painting from The Rijksmuseum – ‘Stilleven met vruchten’ by Jan de Bruyn, 1700 – 1800.